oobabooga/text-generation-webui/Contributing-guidelines.md

 ## Some important variables

-* The `shared.settings` variable contains default values for Gradio components.
+* `shared.settings` contains default values for Gradio components.
 It can be customized through a `settings.yaml` file.
-* The `shared.args` variable contains the command-line arguments.
+* `shared.args` contains the command-line arguments.
 They represent variables that need to be changed often.
 * `shared.gradio` contains the UI elements, like sliders and dropdowns.
-While defining Gradio event handlers, the `modules.utils.gradio` function can be used to write
+When defining Gradio event handlers, the `gradio` function in `modules.utils` can be used to write

 ```python
 gradio('history', 'character_menu', 'mode')